 This trend, especially for DIN was evident from our first sampling event in 1995 and was not observed in a comparison transect from the Tortugas (no human impact).
-This pattern suggests a land-based, freshwater nutrient source.
-In summary, this type of distribution would imply a relatively nutrient-rich land source which is diluted by low nutrient Atlantic Ocean waters.
+This pattern suggests a land-

-2. Trend analysis - 20 years!
+2. Trend analysis - 22 years

-Surface DO has increased in all areas of the FKNMS (Fig. ii).
-Greatest increases in surface DO were generally observed on the Atlantic side of the Keys and in some inshore areas on the Bay side.
+Surface DO has increased in most areas of the FKNMS (Fig. ii).
+Greatest increases in surface DO occur on the Atlantic side of the Keys and in some inshore areas on the Bay side.
 Bottom DO trends showed a similar pattern as surface with more increased DO than surface sites (Fig. iii).
 Increased DO is beneficial for animal life.

 Figure ii.
-Total change in DO of surface waters for 20 year period calculated from significant trends.
+Total change in DO of surface waters for 22 year period calculated from significant trends.

 Figure iii.
-Total change in DO of bottom waters for 20 year period calculated from significant trends.
+Total change in DO of bottom waters for 22 year period calculated from significant trends.

-Water column turbidity (cloudiness) declined throughout the FKNMS during the 20 year period (this is good thing).
+Water column turbidity (cloudiness) declined throughout the FKNMS during the 22 year period (this is a good thing).
 There was no significant change in turbidity in bottom waters.
 The largest declines in turbidity occurred in western Florida Bay and west of the Marquesas (Fig iv).

 Figure iv.
-Total change in Turbidity in surface waters for 20 year period calculated from significant trends.
+Total change in Turbidity in surface waters for 22 year period calculated from significant trends.

-Although K_d did not show significant trend, decreased turbidity affected the amount of light reaching the bottom (I_0 in %).
-I_0 increased at most reef sites throughout the Keys (Fig. v).
+Although light extinction ( $K_d$ ) did not show significant trend, decreased turbidity did affect the percent of surface light ( $I_o$ ) reaching the bottom.
+Bottom light increased at most reef sites throughout the Keys (Fig. v).
 More light on the bottom is beneficial to corals, seagrass, and algae.
-Interestingly, the Backcountry area of the lower Keys experienced increases in K_d which lead to corresponding decreases in I_0 .
+Interestingly, the Backcountry area of the lower Keys experienced increases in $K_d$ which lead to corresponding decreases in bottom light.

 Figure v.
-Total change in bottom I_0 for 20 year period calculated from significant trends.
+Total change in bottom $I_0$ for 22 year period calculated from significant trends.

-No significant trends in TP were observed, however very small increases in SRP, up to 1.5 ppb over 20 years, were observed most surface waters (Fig. vi).
-Concentrations of SRP are generally an order of magnitude lower than TP and usually below kinetic uptake threshold of phytoplankton, meaning not all SRP is accessible.
+No significant trends in TP were detected, however very small increases in SRP, up to 1.5 ppb over 22 years, were observed for most surface waters (Fig. vi).
+Concentrations of SRP are generally an order of magnitude lower than TP.

 Figure vi.
-Total change in SRP in surface waters for 20 year period calculated from significant trends.
+Total change in SRP in surface waters for 22 year period calculated from significant trends.

 The largest sustained monotonic trend has been the decline in surface TOC, especially in the Backcountry and the Marquesas (Fig. vii).
 This is part of a regional trend in TOC observed on the SW Shelf, Florida Bay, and the Everglades mangrove estuaries.
-This decline could be considered favorable given that TOC corresponds with CDOM (an important driver of water color and light penetration), but could also be an indication of decreased upstream primary production.
+This decline could be considered favorable given that TOC is an important component of water color and affects light penetration, but could also be an indication of decreased upstream primary production.

 Figure vii.
-Total change in TOC in surface waters for 20 year period calculated from significant trends.
+Total change in TOC in surface waters for 22 year period calculated from significant trends.

 The large scale of this monitoring program has allowed us to assemble a much more holistic view of broad physical/chemical/biological interactions occurring over the South Florida hydroscape.
 This confirms that rather than thinking of water quality monitoring as being a static, non-scientific pursuit it should be viewed as a tool for answering management questions and developing new scientific hypotheses.
-We continue to maintain a website (http://serc.fiu.edu/wqmnetwork/) where data and reports from the FKNMS are integrated with other available programs.
+We continue to maintain a website (http://serc.fiu.edu/wqmnetwork/) where data and reports from the FKNMS are integrated with other programs.